 The newest release of the notebook is now online.
 The following segment is an excerpt from the most recent notebook[...]
 Read More»

-The next meeting will be held on December 9th at Bill Bauses house in Bloomington, IN at 7:30PM.More Details »
+The next meeting will be held on September 9, 2013 at Ray Sheldons house in Elizabethtown, IN.More Details »

 The Indiana Cave Survey was formed about 1986 when some cavers in Indiana saw the need for a specialized organization dedicated to cataloging all cave and karst features in the state.